BNN's Daily Chase: CIBC tops estimates, debate on Morneau's tax plan heats up - Article - BNN

 -Fairfax Financial is selling its 97.7 per cent stake in First Capital Insurance to Mitsui Sumitomo for US$1.6 billion.
 And there could be more to come.
 Fairfax and Mitsui say they plan to “explore a broad global partnership.”
 We’ll monitor the conference call at 8:30 a.m.
 ET and chase principals.

 -The Fraser Institute has done the math on how much Canadians spend on taxes versus housing costs.
-Turns out the average tax bill last year was $35,283 versus $31,069 for housing.
+Turns out the average tax bill last year was $35,283 versus $31,069 for housing, food and clothing.

 NOTABLE RELEASES/EVENTS